 John Leggat, St.Amant’s President and CEO, explains.
 “Before developing our 2014-2018 strategic plan, we observed practices elsewhere in North America and concluded that institutionalized care was not the best option for adults with disabilities.
 Community care, whenever possible, is much more beneficial.”

-Dave Myiro, Director of Adult Health Services at St.Amant, adds: “People always thrive better in their communities because they have easier access to everything.
+Dave Nyiro, manager of adult health services in the Health & Transition Service, adds: “People always thrive better in their communities because they have easier access to everything.
 And since they have fewer roommates, they can also choose the music they listen to, the movies they watch, and even what and with whom they eat.
 It makes a big difference in their quality of life.”

 Janice Ranson is a social worker with St.Amant.
-With Chatyrbok, she assesses the potential of those who ask to live in the community to adapt to the new conditions.
-“If someone really wants to go, we always try to find a way to make it possible, regardless of their abilities.”
+With Chatyrbok, she supports the transition process for people who are moving to the community, “If someone really wants to go, we always try to find a way to make it possible, regardless of their abilities.”
 Once the transition is made, she ensures that the person’s quality of life does not decline.

 The health and quality of life of adults with disabilities who have moved out into the community after living at St.Amant is the subject of a five-year research project conducted by Dr. Shahin Shooshtari.
 The project is in its third year and is funded by the Winnipeg Foundation.